Quintin castle.Film location from Game Of Thrones. County Down.

 3. Indulge your golfing dreams

-From Rory McIlroy’s favourites – world-class Royal County Down or his home club in Holywood – to the fantastic links of Ardglass, the parkland of Warrenpoint and the undulating greens at Kilkeel, the golf in County Down just couldn’t get any better.
+From Rory McIlroy’s favourites – world-class Royal County Down (Voted Number 1 in the World's 100 Greatest Golf Courses, Golf Digest, 2017 or his home club in Holywood – to the fantastic links of Ardglass, the parkland of Warrenpoint and the undulating greens at Kilkeel, the golf in County Down just couldn’t get any better.
 Kirkistown Castle is exceptional, and the nineteenths are pretty special too.

 4. Dip into Exploris